tonyskidmore/terraform-ansible-win10/README.md

 # check that you are connected to the correct subscription
 az account show
 terraform init
+# https://ipinfo.io/ip to get the external IP of the Windows system you will be connecting
-# https://ipinfo.io/ip to get your Windows external IP and enter below
+# to the Windows VM from and enter below
 terraform plan -var="mgmt_rdp_source_address_prefix=xxx.xxx.xxx.xxx" -out tfplan terraform apply tfplan
 # make a note of the output of "winvm_public_ip" to use for RDP from your windows system